rigelmad/Generate_Tech_News_Article/README.md

   - Sources of `"type" : "other"` must then be given a `manual_description` field to describe what the information is relaying.
 - The `url` field indicates the source of the information, and will be [hyperlinked](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).

-**previous_knowledgebase**: Articles that detail any previous information that is known about this product.
+**6. previous_knowledgebase**: Articles that detail any previous information that is known about this product.
 - The `url` tag is the location of the information, a Machine Learning algorithm will go through and draw analyses from each of the URLs specified, centering upon the topic of _this_ article.
 - Any additional information can be specified in the `manual_analysis` portion, and will be fed into the creation of the description.
 - A max of 3 paragraphs will be created to keep article length appropriate.

-**future_expected_information**: When can we expect more information about this product, and through what medium?
+**7. future_expected_information**: When can we expect more information about this product, and through what medium?
 - In this version, supported `type`s are:
 ```
 "press_conference",